During its long history, Jerusalem has been destroyed at least twice, besieged 23 times, attacked 52 times, and captured and recaptured 44 times.

 The Citadel or Tower Museum at the Jaffa Gate, the westernmost entrance to the city, is all the history you can eat in a four hour sitting.
 It’s a four thousand year old story: from the Canaanites and the Hebrews to the end of the Mandate and the establishment of the State of Israel, via Egyptians, Assyrians, Persians, Greeks, Hasmoneans, Romans, Byzantines, Umayyads, Abbasids, Fatamids, Crusaders, Ayyubids, Tartars, Mogols, Mamluks, Ottomans, British, Australians, and Uncle Tom Cobley and all.
 Each left their mark on Jerusalem, and most planted their brickage upon and within the Citadel.

 Ottoman troops occupied it, and General Djemal Pasha would hang Arab Nationalists in the Square before it.
 General Allenby declared Jerusalem and Palestine liberated on the steps leading to the citadel in 1917, but most likely stayed across the square at our wonderful East New Imperial Hotel (the Kaiser stayed there too when he visited Jerusalem in 1898).
-Brings troops garrisoned it during the Mandate years, and the British-commanded Arab Legion of then Transjordan took control of it in 1948 and defended it successfully against the new IDF.
+British troops garrisoned it during the Mandate years – like the Roman legionaries before them, they’d’ve needed a place to lay their heads.
+The British-commanded Arab Legion of then Transjordan took control of it in during the the battle for Jerusalem in 1948 and defended it successfully against the new IDF.
 They did so again in 1967 only to lose it and the Old City.

 If the stones could talk, what a tale they would tell.
 And indeed, the museum now does just that, in content and in form.
 We sit on the roof garden of our hotel, directly across the street and look across at its towers, ramparts and gardens, and sense it’s story in our souls.
 We watch present generations passing beneath its walls, and the young folk parade within, just a few in a long, long parade of humanity.